ruihan-dong/Awesome-AMP-Design/README.md

     - Not many experiments.
 I think it’s good to test positive and negative controls in MIC tests.
 - *Discovery of antimicrobial peptides targeting Acinetobacter baumannii via a pre-trained and finetuned few-shot learning-based pipeline (**Research Square 2024**)*
     - The subsequent work of *Nat Biomed Eng* 2023, focusing on *A.baumannii*.
-- *A foundation model approach to guide antimicrobial peptide design in the era of artificial intelligence driven scientific discovery (**arXiv 2024** | [code](https://github.com/jkwang93/AMP-Designer))*
-    - Looks like a twin of MCMG.
-    - The application case of *P. acnes* is interesting and useful.
 - *HMAMP: Hypervolume-Driven Multi-Objective Antimicrobial Peptides Design (**arXiv 2024**)*
 - *MoFormer: Multi-objective Antimicrobial Peptide Generation Based on Conditional Transformer Joint Multi-modal Fusion Descriptor (**arXiv 2024**)*
 - *Key-cutting machine: A novel optimization framework for tailored protein and peptide design (**bioRxiv 2025**)*